 - Manage departments and teams

-- Connect employees to assets for scheduling, notifications, and work performance
+- Connect employees to assets for scheduling and dispatching, notifications and work performance

 - Ensure accuracy and repeatability for deployments

 Technology gives decentralized personnel the tools to up-level their work and achieves optimal results and managers have the ability to empower their employees and monitor work progress in real-time.
 This collaborative framework leads to higher productivity, engaged employees, and satisfied customers.
 Furthermore, as a cloud-based SaaS tool, workflow software eliminates the need for expensive hardware and cumbersome onboarding.
 It’s fast to implement, easy to scale, and simple to use.

 Find the right mix for your high-performing team